tsightler/ring-mqtt/README.md

 By default, this script will discover and monitor enabled devices across all locations, even shared locations for which you have permissions.
 To limit locations you can create a separate account and assign only the desired resources to it, or you can pass location_ids using the appropriate config option.
 To get the location id from the ring website simply login to [Ring.com](https://ring.com/users/sign_in) and look at the address bar in the browser.
 It will look similar to ```https://app.ring.com/location/{location_id}``` with the last path element being the location id.

-## Optional Home Assistant Configuration (Highly Recommended)
+## Optional Home Assistant Configuration
-If you'd like to take full advantage of the Home Assistant specific features (auto MQTT discovery and server state monitorting) you need to make sure Home Assistant MQTT is configured with discovery and birth message options, here's an example:
+**---Highly Recommended---**
+For optimal operation with Home Assistant you should configure MQTT birth messages for Home Assistant.
+Below is an example MQTT configuration with birth messages enabled.
+See [here](https://www.home-assistant.io/docs/mqtt/birth_will/) for more information.
 ```
 mqtt:
-  broker: 127.0.0.1
-  discovery: true
-  discovery_prefix: homeassistant
   birth_message:
     topic: 'hass/status'
     payload: 'online'
-    qos: 0
-    retain: false
 ```

 ## Using with MQTT tools other than Home Assistant (ex: Node Red)